-Day is not far when teleradiology will completely blur the line between conventional radiology and telehealth and will become the norm of providing healthcare.
+The day is not far when teleradiology will completely blur the line between conventional radiology and telehealth and will become the norm of providing healthcare.

-We at Advanced Telemed Services ensure highest standards of quality of reporting while adapting to the rapidly evolving field of Teleradiology.
-Through our team of American Board Certified experts, state of the art infrastructure and latest technology we are able to manage high volume reporting with a quick turnaround time.
+We at Advanced Telemed Services ensure the highest standards of quality of reporting while adapting to the rapidly evolving field of Teleradiology.
+Through our team of American Board Certified experts, state of the art infrastructure, and latest technology we are able to manage high volume reporting with quick turnaround time.
 For more information on how we can serve your teleradiology requirements, write to us on firstname.lastname@example.org or call us on 855-933-3600.